thomhines/interface-design/Day 03.md

 PREP
 ---------------------------------------
 - Load up list of UX No-No's from previous class to have ready for quiz questions
-- Post Survey to blog
+- Post Survey to blog (???)
+- Post 3x3 template to blog